Bc-AJPR/Python_Winners_and_Losers/README.md

 Folders and blank files created

-Working through teh coding - finding average
+Working through the coding - finding the average

 Still dealing with average

 All done! missing - writing the new txt file

+PyBank analysis completed.